I like to keep things simple and don't own a lot, so I only carry 3 pieces of technology with me.

 (Technically, I could save 400g by getting rid of a pair of shoes but I'm a runner so they are kind of necessary.)

-One of my favourite things about this phone is the dual-SIM capabilities – allowing me to have my UK SIM and a local SIM inserted.
+One of my favourite things about this phone is the dual-SIM capabilities -- allowing me to have my UK SIM and a local SIM inserted.
 UK SIM for 2FA or apps that use my phone number and a local SIM for 4G connectivity.
-I wrote more about the phone on a separate post.

 I also wrote about my Fenix 3 but this watch enables me to track all my workouts.
 I also use it to save the GPS location of my hotel or points-of-interest in case I get lost.